ozdemirht/generative-ai/RAG0/Readme.md

 These additions harden the system while improving the quality of responses for production.

 ## Summary

-The number of configurations when building ingestion and Q&A steps are considerable.
+The number of implementation configurations when building ingestion and Q&A steps are considerable.

-Architecture choices will depend on the application.
+Architecture choices will depend on the application, and its ROI.
-The cost running some steps in owned infrastructure vs hiring LLM providers for jobs to be done.
+Because the cost of running some steps in owned infrastructure vs hiring hosted LLM for jobs to be done will position implementation choices to very different points on the TCO vs value grid.

 ## Details